 (my_env) C:\Users\zhaosong\my_env\Scripts>pip install -r C:\WorkSpace\requirements.txt Collecting Django==2.1.5 (from -r C:\WorkSpace\requirements.txt (line 1)) Using cached https://files.pythonhosted.org/packages/36/50/078a42b4e9bedb94efd3e0278c0eb71650ed9672cdc91bd5542953bec17f/Django-2.1.5-py3-none-any.whl Collecting pytz==2018.9 (from -r C:\WorkSpace\requirements.txt (line 2)) Using cached https://files.pythonhosted.org/packages/61/28/1d3920e4d1d50b19bc5d24398a7cd85cc7b9a75a490570d5a30c57622d34/pytz-2018.9-py2.py3-none-any.whl Installing collected packages: pytz, Django Successfully installed Django-2.1.5 pytz-2018.9

-pip freezeagain in my_env, now it will list the two Python packages installed.
+pip freezeagain in my_env, now it will list the two Python packages that have been installed.

 (my_env) C:\Users\zhaosong\my_env\Scripts>pip freeze Django==2.1.5 pytz==2018.9